Frederick Ferdinand Schafer

 Frederick Ferdinand Schafer (August 16, 1839 - July 18, 1927) was a German-born American painter.
 He was born in Braunschweig, Germany and he emigrated to the United States in 1876, at age 37.
 He opened a studio on Montgomery Street in San Francisco, and he lived in Oakland, Over the course of his career, he did over 500 paintings.
 He died in Oakland at age 87.
-His work is in the permanent collections of the Birmingham Museum of Art, the Fairfield University Art Museum, and the Northwest Museum of Arts and Culture.
+His work is in the permanent collections of the British Columbia Archives, the Birmingham Museum of Art, the Fairfield University Art Museum, and the Northwest Museum of Arts and Culture.